greenelab/phenoplier/nbs/15_gsa_gls/README.md

 ## `07-compile_gwas_snps_and_twas_genes.ipynb`

-Collects informations about GWAS variants and TWAS results for a particular cohort (group of GWAS with the same number of variants).
+This notebook compiles information about the GWAS and TWAS for a particular cohort.
+For example, the set of GWAS variants, variance of predicted expression of genes, etc.

 For advanced users: it's not necessary to wait until the script finish to kick off the next step (gene correlations), since this script computes potential covariates for GLS and that's not necessary for the next steps.